-The Learning Enhancement staff provide support and assistance to students throughout years 7-12 who struggle academically.
-Students, and their particular area of difficulty, may have been identified through year 7 entry testing or by classroom teachers.
-Learning Enhancement staff are able to organise and administer educational testing (as relevant) to apply for funding grants and/ or VCE special provision.
+The Learning Enhancement staff provide extra support and assistance to students throughout years 7-12.
+A student's particular area of difficulty may have been identified through year 7 entry testing or by classroom teachers.

 Learning Enhancement

 This subject is a continuation of Year 8 or 9 Learning Enhancement.
 It is only available to students who were in Learning Enhancement in Year 8 or 9 (or by prior consultation with the Learning Enhancement team).
 This subject is intended to support students' work in literacy.
 Work undertaken will complement the Year 9 or 10 Language and Literature syllabus to ensure students are prepared for Language and Literature classes.
 Time will be available for the completion of homework with additional support available from the supervising teacher.
 You may choose this elective for one or both semesters.
 Please speak to Learning Enhancement staff for their recommendation.